Blaundus

 Blaundus (Βλαῦνδος) was a Greek city founded during the Hellenistic period in Asia Minor, presently Anatolia (Asian Turkey), and is now a Latin Catholic titular bishopric.

 History

 The ancient city was between the regions of Lydia and Phrygia in the Seleucid Empire.
 Its ruins are in Sülümenli (formerly Süleimanli), near Ulubey (formerly Göbek) in the Uşak Province of modern Turkey.

 Greek coins have been discovered which write the city name as Mlaundus.
 A Greek inscription of the Roman period though write the city as Blaundus.

-Recent findings of cylinder-seals in archaeological excavation point towards the conclusion that there was a settlement already stablished at the beginning of the 2nd millennium BC, belonging to the Assyrian trade colony period.
+Recent findings of cylinder-seals in archaeological excavation point towards the conclusion that there was a settlement already established at the beginning of the 2nd millennium BC, belonging to the Assyrian trade colony period.

+In 2019, excavations in Blaundus uncovered a Roman-period bronze medallion from the nearby Lydian city of Silandus, embedded in the fill of a Byzantine-era workshop on the main street.
+The medallion, dated to around 163–165 CE during the co-rule of Marcus Aurelius and Lucius Verus, depicts Faustina II on the obverse and the two emperors clasping hands on the reverse, a motif symbolizing dynastic harmony.
+The reverse inscription names Attalianos, the local magistrate.

 Bishopric

 In the Roman and Byzantine eras, the city was the seat of a bishopric, a suffragan of the Metropolitan Archdiocese of Sardes.
 The diocese was known by the names Blaundus, Blandus and Balandus.
 It was part of the Patriarchate of Constantinople.
 In the 5th century AD, the bishopric was connected to the diocese center at Sebaste.

 Three bishops of Blaundus are historically attested.